Elections in the Philippines: Barangay elections

 The SK elections have been postponed or scheduled separately from barangay elections in the past.

 The manner of election of the Sangguniang Kabataan in the barangay is identical to the one used in the Senate.
 Each barangay is entitled to one SK.
 The SK chairperson is also an ex officio member of the Sangguniang Barangay.

 During the Spanish era, there was no elected or appointed national legislature representing the Philippines.
 The natives were allowed to elect the cabeza de barangay or the barangay (village) chief, but the electorate was almost always from the principalia or the ruling class.
 Originally hereditary, the position of cabeza de barangay become elective by 1768.
 In each town, a gobernadorcillo serves as the representative of the Spanish government.
 It is elected by the 12 most senior cabezas, and the outgoing gobernadorcillo.
-The position of gobernardocillo was made elective in 1786.
+The position of gobernadorcillo was made elective in 1786.
 Elections are scheduled independently per town.
 This system of governance persisted until the enactment of the Maura Law in 1893.
 The first (and only) election under this new system was on January 1, 1895.

 When the Americans defeated the Spanish in the Spanish–American War, and the Filipinos in the Philippine–American War, the Americans began holding elections in pacified areas.
 The first such elections, which are open to all males above 21 years of age, was held on May 7, 1899.